 2. But It Can Still Be a Complete Surprise

-While you may think a romantic vacation proposal would be totally expected (especially with your coworkers telling you to "make sure you have a blowout!" before you board your flight), vacation wedding proposals can actually be completely surprising.
-"I don't think that people expect a proposal on vacation they way they might on an at-home Christmas or birthday," says Masini.
-Melissa Shea expected an at-home proposal on her birthday and was "300% surprised" when now-husband popped the question during an impromptu weekend trip to Puerto Rico.
-"I was so surprised — I genuinely didn't see it coming.
+While you may think a romantic vacation proposal would be totally expected (especially with your co-workers telling you to "make sure you have a blowout!" before you board your flight), vacation wedding proposals can actually be completely surprising.
+"I don't think that people expect a proposal on vacation the way they might on an at-home Christmas or birthday," says Masini.
+Melissa Shea expected an at-home proposal on her birthday and was "300% surprised" when her now-husband popped the question during an impromptu weekend trip to Puerto Rico.
+"I was so surprised—I genuinely didn't see it coming.
 Not that I didn't foresee us getting engaged, I just didn't think it was going to happen there."

 3. It Removes Any Distractions